nvim-tree/nvim-tree.lua/README.md

 ## Notice

-This work is under development, do not try to use it, it does not work.
+This is under development, do not try to use it, it does not work.

 I am working on this plugin to learn lua, become better with neovim api and create a **simple** file explorer with features i need.